The 11 Best Breakfast Spots In Miami guide image

 It’s not a gallery and they don’t sell donuts.
 It’s a narrow breakfast spot with low vinyl stools that overlook a griddle—and it’s also been a Key Biscayne institution since 1972.
 The walls are covered in photos of Key locals, and the counter’s footrest has indented footprints from regulars.
 Service is fast and friendly, the pancakes are fluffy, and the coffee is strong.
 But you can’t go to the Donut Gallery without ordering the Ted’s special.
 It’s an open-faced sandwich with ham, bacon, tomato slices, American cheese, and two fried eggs on an English muffin.

-Jackson Soul Food is an Overtown institution.
+Jackson Soul Food is a classic Miami spot and an Overtown institution.
 As the name implies, they’re known for soul food, and they’ve got a big selection of simple breakfast dishes like eggs and sausage, pancakes, and some breakfast sandwiches.
 But one of the best things you can get here is their fried catfish, which works just fantastically as a breakfast dish, especially if you get a couple of eggs and bacon on the side.

 Chase Sapphire Card Ad